flyteorg/flyte/kustomize/overlays/gcp/README.md

 For CORS to work properly, one needs to use real origin in [admin/flyteadmin_config.yaml](admin/flyteadmin_config.yaml) `server -> security -> allowedOrigins`.

-flyteadmin is exposed as a service using [internal load balancer](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing).
+flyteadmin (including metrics endpoint) is exposed as a service using [internal load balancer](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing).

 ## flyteconsole